 4. Appendices

-4.1 Start of Appointment Notification to HHDC
+[MEM]4.1 Start of Appointment Notification to HHDC

 The HHDC will initially receive a notification of start of appointment from the Primary Supplier (for the Primary MSID and each pseudo Secondary MSID).
 Subsequently the HHDC will receive a change of appointment from each Secondary Supplier (for each associated pseudo secondary MSID).